Acacia imitans: Taxonomy

-Distribution
+Distribution and habitat

-It is native to a very small area around Yalgoo in the Wheatbelt region of Western Australia where it is often situated on rocky hills and grows in rocky red loamy soils as a part of tall shrubland communities.
-It is known from six subpopulations around in the area around Mount Singleton that is situated about 300 km north east of Perth, four of these subpopulations are found about Ningham Station and two at Mount Gibson Station.
+Gibson wattle grows on rocky hills in rocky red loamy soils on slopes in tall shrubland and is only known from six subpopulations in the area around Mount Singleton, about 300 km north east of Perth in the Yalgoo bioregion of inland Western Australia.
+Four of these subpopulations are found about Ningham Station and two at Mount Gibson Station.
 The total population is estimated at 550 mature plants.

-Threats
+Conservation status

-It has an estimated area of occupancy of only 30 to 100 square kilometres, and is threatened by grazing from sheep and feral goats, by inappropriate fire regimes, by possible mining, and by climate change.
+Acacia imitans is listed as "endangered" under the IUCN Red List and as "Priority Four" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions, meaning that is rare or near threatened.
+It has an estimated area of occupancy of only 30 to 100 square kilometres, and is threatened by grazing from sheep and feral goats, inappropriate fire regimes, possible mining activities, and by climate change.